0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/api/lib/PolygonAccessControlUpgradeable.md

-Contract inherits from Openzeppelin `AccessControlUpgradeable` with the following modifications:
+A contract that inherits `AccessControlUpgradeable` from Openzeppelin, but with the following modifications:

 - Delete `ERC165Upgradeable` dependencies to save us the "gap" variables and let us have consistent storage.
 - Add the legacy `Owner` variable, to be consistent with the previous.